pinaraf/StoredProq/README.md

 ```

 Supported datatypes
 ===================

 Most data types should be handled immediately : so far, the code does not look at the data types returned by PostgreSQL (and I doubt it's doable with that template-based solution), so it relies on the programmer for the types mapping to be correct.

 The basic types (string, integer, double, QDateTime) work.
 More advanced types like QObject using QMetaObject based introspection, QList for functions returnings several lines, std::tuple for both multiple columns return and passing a composite type in function parameter work.
+There is also basic support for mapping a QVector to an array in function parameters.

 Being exhaustive, considering the PostgreSQL type collection, is not possible.
 Instead, it shall be easy to define new mappings if any new type was to be needed with a specific treatment.